 What ReadySMS does instead

 ReadySMS is the texting-first version of this.
-It sends and receives SMS at scale on registered 10DLC routes, and it ships a real outbound power dialer so you can call the people who reply — without you operating a telephony platform underneath.
+It sends and receives SMS at scale on registered 10DLC routes — without you operating a telephony platform underneath.

-The four things that matter for the Squaretalk shopper:
+The three things that matter for the Squaretalk shopper:

 - Done-for-you 10DLC.
 Brand + campaign registration happen in-app (~$10/mo brand, ~$20/mo campaign in carrier fees, approval usually 4–7 business days).
 You don't go off to a separate portal.